SDBOTsinifinity/SD-Group-Manage/README.md

 All other credits mentioned on top of scripts

-Should any be missing kindly let us know at [𝖘𝖑 𝖍𝖎𝖙 𝖔𝖋𝖋𝖎𝖈𝖎𝖆𝖑 𝖇𝖔𝖙](https://t.me/slhitbotofficial) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [SDBOTs 𝐈𝐧𝐢𝐟𝐢𝐧𝐢𝐭𝐲](https://t.me/SDBOTs_inifinity) or simply submit a pull request on the readme.

-## The Anki Vector bot the telegram Bot Project
+## EzilaXbot the telegram Bot Project
 The Advanced Branch (For PRO's)

-𝖘𝖑 𝖍𝖎𝖙 𝖔𝖋𝖋𝖎𝖈𝖎𝖆𝖑 𝖇𝖔𝖙(advvanced)
+ SDBOTs inifinity (advvanced)

 ## Special Credits
 - [Damantha](https://github.com/Damantha126) - A Co-Developer of Project